ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

 - **Total Costs:** 175,000 USD

-Our team will require 4 months to complete this project.
+Our team will require ~4 months to complete this project.
 We intend to have 2 developers full-time, 2 data scientists full-time, and 1 UX/UI designer part-time, a product architect, and a project manager.
 We can receive payments in 4 disbursements, one at the beginning of the grant, three after completion of each milestone.
-We would be willing to consider part payment in SCRTs, up to 50%.
+We would be willing to consider part payment in SCRT, BTC or ETH, up to 50%.
 The grant can be paid to either of the following addresses:

 - BTC address: bc1qz36smg7zg9d2de7qurj9a49fetemavta39a9zp
 - ETH address: 0x3ffA0e66091742a867430D140E36826c06ba19Be
 - SCRT address: secret18qeg7lx63wkqvy9e295slufvch5rfel2v23tsu